hyosung11/Launch-School/Courses/journal.md

 16:20 I feel a little confusion burnout with function execution context.
 I couldn't focus on the quiz questions.
 It might be good to review them with Michael and Laurent next week.
 I have to pee right now.
 I need to look at them again.
 Maybe later today or tomorrow.
 I do want to make Anki cards for each of the quizzes later.

 16:26 I have to pee now.

+17:37 Making Anki cards from the quiz questions now and need to make dinner.